Advocate with the Y

 • The Y is for Healthy Living

 We have driven program innovation in a mission to create healthier, more balanced communities across the country.
-Our community health programs are evidence-based, proven and delivered in partnership with the Centers for Disease Control and Prevention (CDC) and other health organizations.
-Our goal is to make a healthier life more accessible to all.
+Our community health programs delivered in partnership with other health organizations and government agencies, are evidence-based, and designed to ensure that everyone can live a healthy lifestyle.

 • The Y is for Social Responsibility